 It’s also important to think of the language that is used in adverts and job descriptions.
 If you’re looking to add Trustees from all walks of life, including younger Trustees, using words like senior/executive/significant experience can be off-putting for some candidates.

 Another area to look at is unconscious bias and how this can impact our decisions.
 In a training session I recently attended hosted by Inclusive Employers, Rosie Clark mentioned that these biases happen outside of our conscious control.
-They ‘’happen automatically and are triggered by our brain making quick judgements and assessments of people and situations, influenced by our background, cultural environment and personal experiences.‘’
+They ‘’happen automatically and are triggered by our brain making quick judgments and assessments of people and situations, influenced by our background, cultural environment, and personal experiences.’’

 There are various sorts of biases (and we’ve written on this topic before) but perhaps the most common are:

-By having a diverse board with the various characteristics mentioned above, it makes it more difficult to fall into some of the unconscious bias traps, with a range of perspectives it will bring people to think differently, analyse the evidence more cautiously and ultimately bring stronger governance in your organisation.
+By having a diverse board with the various characteristics mentioned above, it makes it more difficult to fall into some of the unconscious bias traps, with a range of perspectives it will bring people to think differently, analyze the evidence more cautiously and ultimately bring stronger governance in your organization.

 Finally, a good induction process is crucial to the success of your Trustees.
 Ensure you have a robust process in place so that every Trustee has the chance to succeed.
 You need to engage them, hear their opinions, be willing to learn from them and be inclusive.